In short, the fourth amendment delineates your right to privacy. But what

 under the Fourth Amendment.

-Have Your Rights Been Violated in New York or New Jersey?
+Have Your Rights Been Violated in New York, New Jersey, & New Hampshire?

 If you believe that law enforcement violated your